ait-tr/cohort30/basic_programming/lesson_20/theory.md

 A field marked as **final** cannot be changed after the object has been created.
 Therefore it should be initialized in the constructor when the object is created.

+## Data control through class methods (constructor, setter and methods implemented in the class)

+We can implement data control and various logic through class methods.

 __________________________________

 # Модификаторы